 For as long as I can remember, I always wanted a horse in my backyard and was very fortunate for the opportunity to do so in my adult life.
 Having them so close allowed me to study and bond with them, learn their behaviors, and of course ride the beautiful trails and countryside near my home.
 Horses, wildlife, and the love of the natural world have been my inspiration and at the forefront of my artwork.
 I strive to capture the essence, spirit, and personality of the animals I portray in my pieces and to "tell their stories" visually.

-My mediums of choice are graphite and colored pencil—both which allow me to capture the detail, expression, and richness of color of my subjects.
-Recently, I have incorporated my passion for horses and wildlife into the children book realm with my first completed picture counting book, "Stella's Parade".
+My mediums of choice are graphite and colored pencil—both of which allow me to capture the detail, expression, and richness of color of my subjects.
+Recently, I have incorporated my passion for horses and wildlife into the children's book realm with my first completed picture counting book, "Stella's Parade."
 Inspired by my granddaughter's endless imagination, this work marks the beginning of more adventures as I explore with her the world of fairies.

 Permission for use of any image in this gallery or on this website is required.